INDEPENDENT CONTRACTOR AGREEMENT and POLICY & PROCEDURE MANUAL

 All listings of property, and all agreements, acts or actions for performance of licensed acts, which are taken or performed in connection with this Agreement, shall be taken and performed in the name of Broker.
 Associate-Licensee agrees to and does hereby contribute all right and title to such listings to Broker for the benefit and use of Broker, Associate-Licensee, and other licensees associated with Broker.
 Broker shall make available to Associate-Licensee, equally with other licensees associated with Broker, all current listings in Broker’s office, except any listing which Broker may choose to place in the exclusive servicing of Associate-Licensee or one or more other specific licensees associated with Broker.
 Associate-Licensee shall provide and pay for all professional licenses, supplies, services, and other items required in connection with Associate-Licensee’s activities under this Agreement, or any listing or transaction, without reimbursement from Broker except as required by law.
 Associate-Licensee shall work diligently and with his/her best efforts to: (i) sell, exchange, or lease, with Broker or other cooperating Brokers; (ii) solicit additional listings, clients, and customers; and (iii) otherwise promote the business of serving the public in real estate transactions to the end that Broker and Associate-Licensee may derive the greatest benefit possible, in accordance with law.
 Associate-Licensee shall not commit any unlawful act under federal, state or local law or regulation while conducting licensed activity.
 Associate-Licensee acknowledges property management is not allowed while employed with CURB.
 Associate-Licensee shall at all times be familiar, and comply, with all applicable federal, state and local laws, including, but not limited to, anti-discrimination laws and restrictions against the giving or accepting a fee, or other thing of value, for the referral of business to title companies, escrow companies, home inspection companies, pest control companies and other settlement service providers pursuant to the California Business and Professions Code and the Real Estate Settlement Procedures Acts (RESPA).

-California Department of Real Estate requires ALL transactions be reported to the broker, which also include: lease transactions, personal real estate transactions as well as referral transactions.
+California Department of Real Estate law requires ALL transactions be processed through the brokerage which include: lease transactions, personal real estate transactions, referral transactions and consulting services.
 If a closed transaction is not reported to the brokerage within 3 (three) business days of close of escrow, there is a $15,000 fine per unreported transaction as well as the requirement by the DRE to report said agent to state enforcement, which may result in the loss of the agent's license and/or additional fines and disciplinary action.

 5. PROPRIETARY INFORMATION AND FILES: